-Explore Hialeah and you'll find one of Miami's most expansive and extravagant parks: Amelia Earhart Park.
-As impressive as the woman it's named after, this 515-acre park has several lakes for wake boarding, a farm village with a petting zoo and pony rides, a skate park, mountain-bike trails, and five-acre "bark park" for dogs.
+As impressive as the woman it's named after, this park has five lakes, extensive watersports, a farm village with a petting zoo and pony rides, a skate park, mountain-bike trails, and a five-acre "bark park" for dogs.

-If you’re heading there with kids, check out the Bill Graham Farm Village.
-It’s a real farm replica where visitors can view horses, cows and sheep.
-Or go to the petting zoo, shop at the country store, explore authentic crop fields, and visit the nearby insect museum.
+The kids will love the Bill Graham Farm Village, a real farm replica where visitors can see horses, cows and sheep.
+Visitors can also get close to the animals in the petting zoo, shop at the country store, explore authentic crop fields, and visit the nearby insect museum.

-Then explore Tom Sawyer's Play Island, a fort-style treehouse designed for children ages 2-12, with climbers, spinners, slides, balance beams, swings and even musical instruments for your little ones to play with.
+Kids will also want to explore Tom Sawyer's Play Island, a fort-style treehouse designed for children ages 2-12.
+They will have hours of fun with climbers, spinners, slides, balance beams, swings and even musical instruments for your little ones to play with.

 Finally, the newest addition to the park, the mini-soccer complex, is as fun as it is functional.
 It has state-of-the-art soccer facilities for kids and adults alike, including enclosed 4G turf fields.